-The number of scheme participants with negligible liability is growing.
+The number of Scheme participants with negligible liability is growing.

-Figure 2 shows that over the review period, around 42% of scheme participants had no liable acquisitions.
+Figure 2 shows that over the review period, around 42% of Scheme participants had no liable acquisitions.
 These are electricity retailers without any customers in NSW that are registered to operate in NSW, which means they must still comply with annual scheme requirements.
-In these cases, the cost of compliance for IPART and these retailers does not deliver any benefit.
+In these cases, the cost of compliance for the Independent Pricing and Regulatory Tribunal (IPART) and these retailers does not deliver any benefit.

-Some scheme participants' liability is so low that they are unable to purchase ESCs in the required quantity, and they instead just pay the scheme penalty.
-Liability for these participants therefore does not contribute to scheme objectives.
+Some Scheme participants' liability is so low that they are unable to purchase ESCs in the required quantity, and they instead just pay the Scheme penalty.
+Liability for these participants therefore does not contribute to Scheme objectives.

-In 2023, 72 of the 111 scheme participants had liable acquisitions less than 10,000 MWh (equivalent to approximately 950 ESCs).
-The remaining 39 scheme participants accounted for 99.93% of the total liable acquisitions.
+In 2023, 72 of the 111 Scheme participants had liable acquisitions less than 10,000 MWh (equivalent to approximately 950 ESCs).
+The remaining 39 Scheme participants accounted for 99.93% of the total liable acquisitions.

-&lt;sup>5 Volume-weighted ESC price sourced from CORE Markets and averaged over the preceding four weeks.
-The tax-effective penalty rate is the base penalty rate adjusted for CPI and grossed up by the corporate tax rate of 30%.
+&lt;sup>5 Volume-weighted ESC price sourced from CORE Markets and averaged over the preceding 4 weeks.
+The taxeffective penalty rate is the base penalty rate adjusted for CPI and grossed up by the corporate tax rate of 30%.